Pawel1894/Pawel1894/README.md

 Fullstack web developer with engineer degree in computer science
 -------------

-I've been programming for 6 years.
-Since 2 years i'm mainly focused on frontend.
-I really love css and 😽.
-I do enjoy working as a team and experimenting with web development tools.
+I have been programming for 6 years.
+For the past 2 years I have been focusing mainly on frontends.
+I love css and 😽.
+I enjoy working in a team and experimenting with web development tools.

 🌍  I'm based in Poland, Wrocław